hanzhang24/Slogo/doc/plan/BASIC_DESIGN_GOALS.md

       * Keep animation in bounds of canvas
     * Create Containers for History and Animation Slider
     * Implement View Queue to update with Animation Slider Speed
-    * Fix Unit test for Animation, implement more edge cases for testing
     * Implement PopUp to connect with Parser
     * Allow for languages to change
     * Fix CSS color Layouts